jdweeks/stamina/README.md

 Try it out [here](http://stamina-logger.herokuapp.com).
 Disclaimer: This application is a toy project and still under heavy development.

 ### Contributing
-All development for this project has been done locally up to this juncture.
-The API is hosted locally and connects to a local Mongo database.
-To start hacking as is, you'll need MongoDB and Node.js (plus nodemon for live reload) installed on your machine.
+To start hacking as is, you'll need Node.js (plus nodemon for live reload) installed on your machine.
 Issues and pull requests are welcome.

 ### Getting Started
 1. `git clone` this repository or download it as an archive.
 2. Go to the `stamina-master` directory in your terminal.
 Install dependencies. `npm install`
-3. On Linux: Start the mongo daemon in the background. `sudo service mongod start`
-   On OSX: Start the mongo daemon in the background. `mongod &`
+3. Create an environment variable called `MONGOLAB_URI` to connect to your development database.
 4. Back in the `stamina-master` directory, start the Node server. `npm start`
-5. In your browser, navigate to localhost:3000
+5. In your browser, navigate to `localhost:3000`

 ### Structure Overview
 * `model/` -> files relevant to the database model and schema